How To Calculate Real Estate Commission In 4 Easy Steps

 Many real estate agents and brokers are independent contractors who earn a living based only on the commission they generate from a final sale price.

-Commission-based compensation motivates entrepreneurial-minded real estate agents to put their utmost into each deal, knowing that their hard work will directly result in greater earnings.
+Commission-based compensation motivates entrepreneurial-minded real estate agents to put their all into each deal, knowing that their hard work will directly result in higher earnings.

-Think of commission as a piece of the pie.
-This portion should be carved into additional smaller slices that reflect the fees, taxes, credits, and other amounts owed to various stakeholders.
+You can think of commission as a piece of the selling price pie.
+This portion must be carved into additional smaller slices that reflect the fees, taxes, credits, and other amounts owed to various stakeholders.

-Frequently changing commission calculations can make determining final net payables even more complicated, often resulting in a frustrating process that may impede company growth.
+Frequently changing commission calculations can make determining final net payables even more complicated, often resulting in a frustrating process that may get in the way of company growth.

-Although it may seem challenging, the real estate commission calculation process can be simple and accurate with the right tools.
-We’ll discuss these later in this article.
+Although it may seem challenging, the real estate commission calculation process can be simple and accurate with the right tools, which we’ll discuss later in this article.

 4 Steps to Calculate Real Estate Commission